Trivernis/helix-plus/README.md

 # Applied Changes

 - Changed opening the window popup from `ctrl + w` to `ctrl + v`
-- Added an auto select for files in the tree explorer when jumping through opened buffers
+- Added an auto highlight for files in the tree explorer when jumping through opened buffers
 - Changed some default settings (enabling bufferline, indent guides, the embedded explorer, cursor modes etc.)
+- Added a `--show-explorer` cli flag to open the file explorer on startup (useful for embedded explorer mode)

 - - -